mwhirls/jimakun/README.md

 [cc-by]: https://creativecommons.org/licenses/by/4.0/
 [cc-by-image]: https://i.creativecommons.org/l/by/4.0/88x31.png
 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

-### Other

-See NOTICE for a full list of third-party dependencies and their corresponding licenses.

 ### Source Code
 The original source code and other files in this project, excluding the files mentioned above or in NOTICE, are made available under the GPLv3 license (see [LICENSE.txt](LICENSE.txt)).